-- 1. A firm whose debt is rising because its profits are too low even to meet its interest payments to the banks.
+- (A) A firm whose debt is rising because its profits are too low even to meet its interest payments to the banks.
 Such a firm has to borrow more from the bank to stay in operation.
-This firm is an involuntary borrower. - 2.
-A firm may be voluntarily borrowing because it has a high rate of profit, well in excess of the interest rate, and thus can increase its profit of enterprise by taking on bank loans to invest and expand its business. - 3.
-A firm may reckon that the rate of profit it can earn is lower than the rate of interest, but its current debt level may be quite low so that it is in a position to pay off its debts to the bank with some of its retained profit.
+This firm is an involuntary borrower. - (B) A firm may be voluntarily borrowing because it has a high rate of profit, well in excess of the interest rate, and thus can increase its profit of enterprise by taking on bank loans to invest and expand its business. - (C) A firm may reckon that the rate of profit it can earn is lower than the rate of interest, but its current debt level may be quite low so that it is in a position to pay off its debts to the bank with some of its retained profit.
 A firm may even have no net borrowing and find that it is more profitable to earn interest on its cash than it is to invest it productively.
 Such a firm is a voluntary lender.

-The total amount of lending must equal to the total amount of borrowing, thus if the quantity of lending by firms in group (C) exceeds the quantity of voluntary borrowing by firms in group (B), the lack of demand from investments will automatically create sufficient firms in (A) trying to stay in operation through involuntary borrowing, ensuring that equation (2) is met.
-The net effect of this is to polarise capital in the phase plane as borrowers and lenders, giving rise to a tadpole shape with a head of productive firms and a tail of rentier firms, who earn their revenue from financial rather than productive assets.
+As a consequence of conservation law (2), the total amount of borrowing must equal the total amount of lending.
+Thus at any instance in which the quantity of voluntary borrowing by firms in group (B) falls short of the quantity of lending by firms in group (C), the lack of demand from investments will automatically create sufficient firms in (A) trying to stay in operation through involuntary borrowing, ensuring that equation (2) is met.
+As existing involuntary borrowers to have accumulated net debts, net effect is a tendency to polarise capital in the phase plane as borrowers and lenders, cf. Figure 1, giving rise to a tadpole shape with a head of productive firms and a tail of rentier firms, who earn their revenue from financial rather than productive assets.
 Therefore, as the dispersion or spread of the probability density function increases, the entropy H rises, representing more disorder.

 In a previous publication Cockshott and Cottrell (2008) we presented a numerical simulation model based on the methodology developed in Wright (2005) that models a simple capitalist economy with a large number of capitalists and workers.
 We give further details of our model in the appendix.
 The state of indebtedness/credit of each of the capitals is tracked as the economy evolves.
 The capitalists interact via a very simple financial system represented by a single bank which maintains debit and credit accounts for agents based on a certain amount of base money which acts as its reserve.
 The evolution can be visualised in a phase plane diagram.
-For clarity we normalise the net debt of each firm by its total capital stock, which is known as the 'debt ratio'.3 Similarly the rate of change of debt is normalised by its total capital stock.
+For clarity we normalise the net debt of each firm by its total capital stock, which is known as the 'debt ratio'.4 Similarly the rate of change of debt is normalised by its total capital stock.
 Initially the capitalists are clustered around the origin of the phase plane diagram, but as time passes the distribution becomes elongated with head of relatively indebted capitalists and long 'rentier tail' of capitalists with a negative debt ratio.
 This process is illustrated in Figure 2.
-The increase in entropy of the debt ratio PDF over time is shown.4
+The increase in entropy of the debt ratio PDF over time is shown.5

-The greater is the dispersion of the rates of profit5, and the smaller the gap between the rate of profit and the rate of interest, the stronger will be this polarisation process and the more rapid will be the growth in financial entropy.6
+The greater is the dispersion of the rates of profit6, and the smaller the gap between the rate of profit and the rate of interest, the stronger will be this polarisation process and the more rapid will be the growth in financial entropy.7